drmonkeysee/drmonkeysee.github.io/content/theme-base.markdown

 ```
 ## All Together

 There's a few other administrivia we can include at this point like Google Analytics script blocks, title tags, and stubbing out a section for content.
-Once we start loooking at layout we'll figure out where common elements like headers and footers go but that's for another day.
+Once we start looking at layout we'll figure out where common elements like headers and footers go but that's for another day.

 Put it all together and the initial **base.html** is: